colefuerth/colefuerth.github.io/content/_index.md

 - I like motorcycling, electric boarding, rock climbing, coffee, and video games!
 Most of my hobbies have a DIY component to them, and I love to learn new skills.
 - I grew up on a small family farm, where I learned to work with my hands and gained a lot of technical skills.
 I can (competently) operate all of the heavy equipment, fix the machines in the field, and I am responsible for most of the electrical diagnostics and repairs for everything here.
 I paired this experience with my Electronics Engineering and Computer Science degrees to make a lot of cool projects.
 Engines are cool, too!
 - I have a lot of experience completing contracts on small to medium projects for both the University and a string of private contracts.

-The most recent iteration of my Resume can be found [here](https://raw.githubusercontent.com/colefuerth/Resumes/main/resume.pdf)!